GET YOUR FACTS STRAIGHT

 4 What causes PD?

-PD is caused by a buildup of fibrous scar tissue (plaque) that develops under the skin of the penis.
+The penile curvature is caused by a buildup of fibrous scar tissue (plaque) that develops under the skin of the penis.
 And while the exact cause of the plaque is unknown, it’s most commonly believed to be caused by injury “down there”—maybe even during sex.

 5 Who gets it?